Two doctors talk with a pediatric patient as she sits on an exam table

 For More Information 855-855-6484

-Duke's pediatric cardiologists and cardiovascular geneticists diagnose and treat inherited heart diseases, like certain arrhythmias, cardiomyopathies, heart malformations, and other conditions that can cause sudden cardiac death.
-We work closely with medical geneticists and genetic counselors to provide individualized evaluation, genetic testing, and guidance for children with genetic heart diseases and their families.
+Duke's Pediatric Cardiovascular Genetics Program experts diagnose and treat inherited heart diseases, including genetic arrhythmias, cardiomyopathies, heart malformations, aortopathies, connective tissue disorders, and other conditions that can cause sudden cardiac death.
+Our medical geneticists and genetic counselors provide individualized evaluation, genetic testing, and guidance for children with genetic heart diseases as well their families.
 Using advanced methods, we personalize the entire process so that you can make informed health care decisions for your child, their siblings, and the rest of your family.

 Find a Genetic Heart Disease in Children Doctor